 h.
 Documentation showing payment to trucking firms and owner-operators.
 Submit documentation showing owner-operations status.
 When the trucking is subject to prevailing wage, submit payroll and equipment usage records according to 109.05.C.1.a, 109.05.C.1.b, and 109.05.C.1.e.

 i.
+Provide “receipted invoices” for all costs substantiated by an invoice.

+If only part of the expenditure represented by an invoice is applicable to force account work, or if the invoice represents expenditure for more than one item of work, clearly indicate the actual amount of expenditure applicable to each item of work.

 2. Labor.
 The Department will pay the wages and fringe benefits currently in effect for each hour the Work is performed by all labor employed in the Work and all foremen in direct charge of the specific operation.
 The Department will pay an additional 38 percent mark up on these wages and benefits.
 “Fringe benefits” are the actual costs paid to, or on behalf of, workmen by reason of health and welfare benefits, pension fund benefits, or other benefits, when such amounts are required by prevailing wage laws or by a collective bargaining agreement or other employment contracts generally applicable to the classes of labor employed on the Project.

 The Department will pay the actual itemized cost, without mark up, of the following payroll taxes and legally required insurances: